akshita1807/OOPS/README.md

 type function-name (arguments);

 # Inline functions
-inline functions are basically the small functions.function is expanded in line when it is invoked.function call is replaced by function body
+inline functions are basically the small functions.function is expanded in line when it is invoked.function call is replaced by function body.
+An inline function may increase efficiency if it is small.

 ```
 inline function_type function name(arguments){